camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/graphql.md

 description: Execute a GraphQL query or mutation from your BPMN process.
 ---

-The **GraphQL Connector** allows you to execute a GraphQL query or mutation from your BPMN process.
+The **GraphQL Connector** is a protocol Connector that allows you to execute a GraphQL query or mutation from your BPMN process.

 ## Prerequisites